 - Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - New Zealand is subject to earthquakes and volcanic activity.
-Comprehensive information about what to do in an earthquake or other natural disasters is available from the New Zealand Earthquake Commission.
-See Additional information: Natural disasters, severe weather and climate for more information.
+Comprehensive information about what to do in an earthquake or other natural disasters is available from the New Zealand Earthquake Commission and Get ready, Get thru websites.
+See Additional information section.

 - Be a smart traveller.
 Before heading overseas: